Skip Navigation

 This session will cover the latest research and clinical approaches to managing thyroid disorders, with a focus on autoimmune thyroid disease, the impact of thyroid conditions on pregnancy, and the complexities of thyroid neoplasia.
 Experts will share their knowledge on innovative diagnostic techniques and therapeutic strategies.

-Chairpersons : Ga-Hui Lee (Seoul National University, Korea), Won Gu Kim (University of Ulsan, Korea)
+Chairpersons : Ka Hee Yi (Seoul National University, Korea), Won Gu Kim (University of Ulsan, Korea)

 16:30-17:00 Key highlights of the 2025 American Thyroid Association thyroid disease in preconception, pregnancy, and postpartum guidelines Angela M. Leung (David Geffen School of Medicine, UCLA, USA)

-17:00-17:30 The association between autoimmune thyroid disease and thyroid cancer Jee Hee Yoon (Chonnam National University, Korea)
+17:00-17:30 Autoimmune thyroid disorders and thyroid cancer: unraveling the connections Jee Hee Yoon (Chonnam National University, Korea)

 17:30-18:00 The optimal therapeutic choice of Graves’ disease Min Ji Jeon (University of Ulsan, Korea)